springernature/frontend-toolkits/toolkits/nature/packages/nature-sort-by/README.md

 @import '@springernature/nature-sort-by/scss/50-components/sort-by';
 ```

-The component's HTML should be inserted inside of an HTML form in your application.
-See below [Template section](#template) for an example.
+Insert the component's HTML inside an HTML form in your application.
+See an example [template](#template) below.

 ## Configuration